 Section 1.
 The Executive Board may appoint and remove non-elected Local Union employees as necessary to carry on the business of the Local Union.
 All service and organizing staff must be UAW members.

-- Local Union service and organizing employees shall be paid either:
+- Local Union service and organizing employees and clerical staff shall be paid either:

-- at the same level of compensation (salary and fee waivers) as a mid-level teaching assistant.
+- at the same level of compensation (salary, fee waivers, and vacation) as a mid-level teaching assistant.
 If Educational and Registration fees are not covered by the University or another source, the cost of said fees shall be reimbursed on a monthly basis for all service and organizing staff and paid officers, upon submission of a receipt, at the level equivalent to what ASEs employed at 25% or higher receive in fee remissions from the University.

 - The statewide office manager shall be compensated at a rate consistent with comparable unionized positions in the city the statewide office is located in.
 As of January 2010, the current annual salary is $68,203.20.

 All staff will be assigned to a home campus upon hire.
-Tolls, gas, parking, and public transportation, when traveling on Union business, away from the home campus, when approved in advance by the President or Executive Board, will be reimbursed.
+Tolls, mileage at the IRS medical and moving mileage rate, parking, and public transportation, when traveling on Union business, away from the home campus, when approved in advance by the President or Executive Board, will be reimbursed.